-Elementary cyber students are full-time cyber students.
-In addition, these students are members of the Downingtown Area School District and can participate in all clubs, sports and activities, take music lessons or join the after-school enrichment programs.
+Elementary cyber students are still members of the Downingtown Area School District and can participate in all clubs, sports and activities, take music lessons or join the after-school enrichment programs in their home buildings.

 Parents of elementary cyber students can expect to:

 - prioritize education in the home.

 - help students find an appropriate setting to learn.